 We all need ongoing maintenance and care to keep us going on a day to day basis, so do the tools we use.
 Having the right tool for the job is very important, but maintaining your tool in top working order is vital.
-By regularly checking your tool you can help to prevent some unnecessary early repair costs and avoid even replacing it too soon.
+By regularly checking your tool you can help to prevent some unnecessary early repair costs and having to replace it too soon.

 Digital Torque Wenches